Nature-Times/SeaOfFTars/README.md

-Open the file FTarsHome.html to start
+Open the whole project in VS Code and Go Live on FTarsHome.html to start